- Windows registries seem to be the main cause of this error, so check out our many articles on the matter.

-Solution 7 – Perform System Restore
+8. Perform a System Restore

 - Press Windows Key + S and enter system restore.

 - System Properties window will appear.
 Click on System Restore button.

-- When System Restore starts, click on Next.
-Check Show more restore points option, select the desired restore point and click on Next.
+- Check Show more restore points option, select the desired restore point and click on Next.

 After restoring your PC, check if the problem still persists.

-ERROR_NO_DATA and The pipe is being closed error message can prevent you from installing certain applications, but you should be able to fix this problem by using one of our solutions.
+ERROR NO DATA and The pipe is being closed error message can prevent you from installing certain applications, but you should be able to fix this problem by using one of our solutions.